eray-onur/ErayPDF/README.md

 * When there is a requirement to generate PDF from an html file or string,
 * Projects that utilize WK for PDF generation will benefit from modern styling syntax support (ie. Flexbox, Grid, Hexcodes for colors),
 * Stability due to using an embedded browser for PDF generation.
-In local browsers, versions or even browsers themselves can change which makes webdrivers useless until update.
+In local environment, browser versions or even browsers themselves can change which makes webdrivers useless until update.

 #### Is the project production-ready?